PreventRansomware/PreventRansomware/docs/Post Compromise/introduction.md

 -**Deployment **- Finally, attackers will deploy ransomware with creative techniques that ensure maximum damage and disruption.

-In this section, we will discuss these steps to understand them, which in turn should help us derive detection and prevention opportunities.

 It is important to note that PreventRansomware does not expect, want or require you to become an expert in the following attack tactics.
-We instead wish to instil knowledge that you don't need to be a cyber security scientist.
-Merely knowing that these tactics exist and the basic mechanics of how they work should help you detect and defeat them.
+We instead wish to instil knowledge that you don't need to be a cyber security scientist to win at defending.
+Getting the basics right and understanding the mechanics of each category of tactic will go a _very, very_ long way.

-We have purposefully refrained from diving deep into each tactic because we know that ransomware attacks are prevented by getting the basic, foundational security controls right.
+Fortunately for us defenders, most tactics leave indicators in their wake that we can monitor and alert on but ingesting, parsing and writing alert logic for log data at scale can be a taxing task because there are many relentlessly changing methods and security tooling can be complex, especially in a Windows environment.
+PreventRansomware continues to stress that it may not be suitable for all teams to build out bespoke detection capabilities, and that’s OK.
+If you have the budget to deploy some form of EDR tool with pre-baked prevention, it is most likely worthwhile, but please don’t despair if not; as previously mentioned, good security best practices go a long way and are often implementable without cost because most of the gains can be achieved by tweaking settings in existing technologies as we saw in the previous chapters.